 As most expats are attracted to living in South Korea, banks usually operate in the same way they normally do in places such as Europe and North America.

 Even the financial institutions in South Korea are used to foreign customers, which makes it easy for non-residents to acquire and manage their financial needs and services.

 Adding to that, some of the banks and financial institutions offer specialized products and services, which have been specifically designed for non-residents.

 There won’t be a necessity for a prior appointment with the bank for opening an account.
-You can walk in directly with all the necessary documentation, select a queue ticket, and wait for your turn.
+You can walk in directly carrying all the necessary documentation, select a queue ticket, and wait for your turn.